gadsbytom/data_modelling_aws/README.md

 * sql_queries - all sql code resides here and is called from the above two modules.

 ## How to use:
-* create an AWS Redshift cluster, nothing the following details: **[endpoint, db name, db user, db password, db port]**
+* create an AWS Redshift cluster, noting the following details: **[endpoint, db name, db user, db password, db port]**
 * open dwh.cfg and overwrite CLUSTER>HOST, DB_NAME, DB_USER, DB_PASSWORD, and DB_PORT, with the relevant details.
 * in a terminal in `/home/workspace`, run `python etl.py`